amirkdv/biseqt/README.md

 * Improvements:

-    * For any two reads, do we need to pursue all segments that satisfy the score criteria or should we drop out once we find one segment?
-Note that most of the time for overlapping sequences many seeds come from the same correct suffix-prefix alignment.
-    * An overlap graph must satisfy two consistency criterions: it is a DAG, and for any vertex *u* in it, any pair of outgoing (incoming) neighbors of *u* are adjacent.
+    * An overlap graph must satisfy two consistency criteria: it is a DAG, and for any vertex *u* in it, any pair of outgoing (incoming) neighbors of *u* are adjacent.
 Assembly overlap graphs are DAG (or close to it) but they rarely satisfy the second.
 The second criteria can be used to find